sebapersson/petab_sciml/docs/src/format.md

 ### Network with Array Inputs

 Sometimes, such as with image data, a neural network requires array input.
-In these situations, the input should be specified as an HDF5 file (for file structure [here](@ref hdf5_input_structure)), which is mapped to a suitable PEtab ID in the [YAML file](@ref YAML_file).
-This identifier variable is then mapped to a PEtab variable in the mapping table.
+In these situations, the input should be specified as an HDF5 file (for file structure [here](@ref hdf5_input_structure)), which is given a suitable PEtab Id in the [YAML file](@ref YAML_file).
+This Id is then mapped to a PEtab variable in the mapping table.
 For example, given that `net1` has a file input, a valid mapping table would be:

 | **petabEntityId** | **modelEntityId** |
 |-------------------|-------------------|